EdwardEisenhauer/AKAI-LPD8/README.md

 My friend gave me AKAI LPD8 and told me to read the MIDI stream and prepare it to be sent via MQTT and wrap it all into some python package.
 I've never used MQTT before.
 Nor the packages.
 And I'm low on caffeine.

+Update: it seems I should prepare some inter/extrapolating functions.

 ## What about the lights

 I have some RGB controller made by BleBox and I would like to control it via AKAI.